Malvan: Transport links

 Malvan is easily accessible by road, being 505 km from Mumbai and 140 km from Ratnagiri.
 National Highway NH-66 from Mumbai and Goa runs as far as Kasal, after which Malvan is a State Transport bus or rickshaw ride of approximately 28 km away.

 The nearest railway station is at Kudal and Kankawali and the nearest airport is at Sindhudurg.
 Overnight trains depart daily from Mumbai for Kudal.

 There are M.S.R.T.C bus services to Malvan, Kadamba Transport Corporation bus services from Goa.
 There are buses from Kasal.

-Also, there are plenty of buses heading towards Goa which go via Kasal.
+Also, there are plenty of buses heading towards Goa that go via Kasal.
 Malvan can be reached from Kolhapur by any MSRTC or KSRTC bus.
-Kudal is the centre point for the buses heading towards Sindhudurg, Goa.
+Kudal is the center point for the buses heading towards Sindhudurg, Goa.
 Buses coming from Pune as well as Sangli, Solapur and Barshi Belgave, Tuljapur have to go via Kolhapur to enter Konkan.

 People / Demography

-Malvan is a Municipal Council city in district of Sindhudurg, Maharashtra.
-The Malvan city is divided into 17 wards for which elections are held every 5 years.
-As of 2011 India census, the Malvan Municipal Council has population of 18,648 of which 9,663 are males while 8,985 are females as per report released by Census India 2011.
+Malvan is a Municipal Council city in the district of Sindhudurg, Maharashtra.
+Malvan City is divided into 17 wards for which elections are held every 5 years.
+As of 2011 India census, the Malvan Municipal Council has a population of 18,648 of which 9,663 are males while 8,985 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 1364 which is 7.31% of total population of Malvan (M Cl).
-In Malvan Municipal Council, Female Sex Ratio is of 930 against state average of 929.
-Moreover, Child Sex Ratio in Malvan is around 876 compared to Maharashtra state average of 894.
-Literacy rate of Malvan city is 93.00%, higher than state average of 82.34%.
-In Malvan, male literacy is around 94.76% while female literacy rate is 91.11%.
+The population of Children with age 0-6 is 1364 which is 7.31% of the total population of Malvan (M Cl).
+In Malvan Municipal Council, the female sex ratio is 930 against the state average of 929.
+Moreover, the child sex ratio in Malvan is around 876 compared to the Maharashtra state average of 894.
+The literacy rate of Malvan city is 93.00%, higher than the state average of 82.34%.
+In Malvan, male literacy is around 94.76% while the female literacy rate is 91.11%.

 Malvan Municipal Council has total administration over 4,620 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Municipal Council limits and impose taxes on properties coming under its jurisdiction.

 This area of the Konkan is predominantly Hindu and the majority of these Hindus are Kshatriya Marathas, Bhandaris, Gabits and Kudaldeshkar Gaud Brahmins, Rajapur Saraswat Brahmins.
 Anganewadi Jatra and 'Bramhan Dev Jatra' are the major fairs in the region.
-A number of Malvani emigres return to their native place every year during the months of August–September to attend Ganeshotsav, Ram Navmi, and various other local festivals.
+Several Malvani emigres return to their native place every year during August–September to attend Ganeshotsav, Ram Navami, and various other local festivals.

-Much of population, specially Bhandaris, Gabits, Konkani people are found on the Konkan coast.
-Especially in Karwar, Ankola, Kumta, Honavar (Karnataka) & Goa, these people have migrated from Malvan way back in the 17th century.
+Much of the population, especially Bhandaris, Gabits, and Konkani people are found on the Konkan coast.
+Especially in Karwar, Ankola, Kumta, Honavar (Karnataka) & Goa, these people migrated from Malvan way back in the 17th century.
 They have their ancestral Kuldevatas at Malvan (Dev Rameshwar) etc.